MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-based-commands/respond-to-task-module-submit.md

 ## Respond with a card inserted into the compose message area

-The most common way to respond to the `composeExtension/fetchtask` request is with a card inserted into the compose message area.
+The most common way to respond to the `composeExtension/submitAction` request is with a card inserted into the compose message area.
 The user can then choose to submit the card to the conversation.
-For more information see [cards and card actions](~/bots/how-to/cards-and-formatting/send-cards-and-card-actions.md).
+For more information on using cards see [cards and card actions](~/bots/how-to/cards-and-formatting/send-cards-and-card-actions.md).

 # [C#/.NET](#tab/dotnet)